ARTS-Laboratory/USC-walking-bridges/README.md

-# UofSC-Walking-Bridges
+# USC-Walking-Bridges
-Two walking bridges behind 300 Main St. at the UofSC used for testing and validating structural health monitoring solutions.
-The Northern bridge (A) and southern bridge (B) span Rocky Branch Creek and constructed of recycled railroad tracks and reinforced concrete cast in place.
+Two walking bridges behind 300 Main St. at the USC are used for testing and validating structural health monitoring solutions.
+The Northern bridge (A) and southern bridge (B) span Rocky Branch Creek and are constructed of recycled railroad tracks and reinforced concrete cast in place.

 <p align="center">
 <img src="Images/bridges.jpg" alt="drawing" width="700"/> <br>
-Walking Bridge A and B behind 300 Main Street in Columbia SC which houses UofSC Mechanical and Civil Engineering facilities.
+Walking Bridge A and B behind 300 Main Street in Columbia SC which houses USC Mechanical and Civil Engineering facilities.
 </p>
 <p align="center">
 </p>